tuttibalutti/project-portfolio/README.md

 It's about time you show the world the wonders that you're now capable of building – it's time to build your portfolio.
 The portfolio should feature projects you have built so far and some information about yourself and your background, and - if you'd like - your contact details.

-The portfolio will be a great test of your HTML and CSS skills but we will also take the opporitunity to get started with accessability and build websites for everyone – something every frontender should know.
-Don't save til last day to do the testing – it's very much the task of this project and will take some time.
+The portfolio will be a great test of your HTML and CSS skills but we will also take the opporitunity to get started with accessibility and build websites for everyone – something every frontender should know.
+Don't save until last day to do the testing – it's very much the task of this project and will take some time.

 ![Imgur](https://i.imgur.com/StoB2JK.jpg)

 The portfolio should contain:
-* A picture of you
+* A picture of you.
 * A presentation of the tech skills that you have.
+* A presentation of some thoughts that you have around code.
 * A presentation of your projects linking to your Github.

 ### Do you want our help in getting a job?